e2thex/coachingGreatBooksCourse/README.md

 # Partner Great Books Course
 ## Purpose
-After taking this great books course one should see an improvement in their ability to coach others and their ability to engage in feedback conversations.
+After taking this great books course one should see an improvement in their ability to coach others and their ability to engage in feedback conversations, by having instilled new coaching and conversational skills.

 ## For Who?
 This course can be valuable to anyone that works with others but is most valuable for those that are expected to mentor and lead others.

+## Why these books?

+Coaching is broken down into two categories coaching for performance and coaching for development.
+The [Coaching Habit](https://www.goodreads.com/book/show/29342515-the-coaching-habit) will teach us how to develop habits as well as develop coaching for performance skills.
+[Difficult Conversations](https://www.goodreads.com/book/show/774088.Difficult_Conversations?ref=nav_sb_ss_1_14) will be used to develop our coaching for performance skills.

 ## Overview
 This Course consists of a 15-week course reading and practicing the lessons from The Coaching Habit and Difficult Conversations.
-It involves a commitment of 1 1/2 hours a week of direct involvement and practicing during the participant's work and private engagements.
+It involves a commitment of an hour a week of direct involvement, as well as, practicing during the participant's work and private engagements.

 ## Outline
 Each week the group will meet for a 1-hour meeting with the following agenda: